Koh Phangan Gay Travel

 North Koh Phangan: Where to Stay

-I stayed in Seaview Villa in Koh Phangan for the next three days of my trip.
-Seaview villa is in the Thong Nai Pan neighborhood on the northeast coast of the island.
-I shared a three-bedroom house with some friends from Italy and a Thai local who was born in Chiang Mai.
+I shared a rental called Seaview Villa with three friends for the next three days of my trip.
+Seaview Villa is in the Thong Nai Pan neighborhood on the northeast coast of the island.
+The house was spotless, newly renovated and included three large bedrooms, each with an on-suite bathroom.

 Toward the end of my trip, I chose to stay close to the Thongsala port in the Coco Garden neighborhood.
 I spent a few nights at Secret Garden Resort.
 It was a very bare-bones, yet beautifully landscaped collection of guest houses.
 They have a beautifully clean pool and each villa has a cozy front porch, so I recommend staying there, especially if you are on a tighter budget.